binarylinuxx/zwm/README.md

 *ziged wlroots tiling Wayland Compositor*

 # Info
-always seen those eye candy compositors and they always uses C/++ and im decided try how far can i push with zig
+always seen those eye candy compositors and they always uses C/++ and im decided try how far can i push with zig. repo has [GithubMirror](https://github.com/binarylinuxx/zwm.git) but mainly accepting all pull requests on [CodebergRepo](https://codeberg.org/blx/zwm.git) all other things issues and etc on both.

 **currently support:**
 - Basic Master Stack